Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Main Design Challenges and Solutions

 \subsubsection{Movable Array Enabled Beam Squint Mitigation}

 Another novel approach to mitigating the beam squint effect is the movable array technique, where BS/IRS can dynamically configure their antennas/elements' positions to adjust the path delays between them and the receiver's antennas such that beams at different frequencies can be accurately directed toward the intended receiver.
 Building on this idea, \cite{Zhu2024Suppressing} for the first time successfully eliminated the wideband beam squint effect at the BS by optimizing the positions of movable antennas.
 Similarly, movable IRS can serve as an effective solution for beam squint mitigation at the IRS side.
 As shown by Fig. \ref{movable_BS_IRS}, the double beam squint effect previously discussed can be tackled completely by jointly configuring the movable antennas and elements at both the BS and IRS.
-Note that such an approach also introduces additional mechanical complexity and energy consumption, rendering sub-surface reconfiguration techniques to be a more cost-effective alternative in practice.
-However, whether it can fully mitigate beam squint remains an open question and striking an optimal balance between performance gain and implementation cost is thus a key direction for future investigation.
+Note that such an approach is primarily suitable for static or slow-varying channels, while inevitably incurring additional mechanical complexity and energy consumption, making sub-surface reconfiguration a more cost-effective practical alternative.
+However, whether it can fully mitigate beam squint remains an open question, and achieving an optimal trade-off between performance gain and implementation cost is thus a key direction for future investigation.
 Beyond 3D position, 3D rotational control of antennas or IRS elements emerges as another promising technique to address beam squint.
 A natural extension is how to jointly optimize both 3D position and 3D rotation to achieve more precise beam shaping and higher array gain, which is also an open area of research.
 Finally, given the mobility-induced cost constraints in practice, it is important to investigate how to allocate the DoF of movable/rotating components across the BS and IRS sides, along with the joint design of the positioning and rotation.
 This calls for the development of a unified framework to minimize the double beam squint across the entire cascaded BS–IRS–user link.

 In addition to beam squint mitigation in beamforming, efficient resource allocation is also vital for improving system robustness and performance.
 This may involve a joint design of spatial-temporal-frequency scheduling, BS-IRS-user association, multiple access strategies, power allocation/control, etc, which requires a general yet efficient optimization framework to tackle such a challenging task given the high-dimensional variables.
 Furthermore, several practical challenges remain due to hardware impairments in IRS components, such as limited phase resolution, phase noise, mismatch, nonlinear distortion, and mutual coupling effects.
 These imperfections degrade beamforming accuracy and overall system performance, highlighting the need for advanced compensation techniques to ensure reliable and efficient IRS operation.